iamjessklein/goals/README.md

 <strong>Why</strong> Mentoring others helps me to master a skill and gives me a platform to make this complex and sometimes confusing field accessible.

 <strong>Milestones</strong>
-* Learning Activities on Accessibility
-* Create a design workshop offering for Bocoup.
+- Create a design workshop offering for Bocoup.